grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "Shit ya.
 My gut is a gaping hole.
 Help me get this panel back in place."
 Shakes tossed the remaining bit of burning cigarette in the direction of the ashtray, and Hemi helped him replace the panel.

-[//]: # (----- EDITED TO HERE -----)

 [//]: # (----- invisible character break)

 [//]: # (### A meal aboard the Prospect)

 Shakes and Hemi came into the galley of the _Prospect_ with Captain Percy and Bastian already crammed into the tight seating around the table.
-Gregory was working a giant cast iron pan at the stove that was so heavy with frying rice that the wiry muscles of the arm controlling the pan bulged with the effort of shaking it.
+Gregory was working a giant cast iron pan at the stove so heavy with frying rice that the wiry muscles of the arm controlling the pan bulged with the effort of shaking it.

 [//]: # (Would they have a gas range on a sub?
 Or would it be electric.
 If electric, would they waste power cooking food?
 Maybe we shall just leave that little tidbit unaddressed.)